 If you are an L1, you have already been tested on Rules and the JAR.
 Lessons will focus on Hosting, Demoing, Conflict Resolution, Maintaining Store Relationships, Public Speaking, and more.
 Some skills we intend to add to the repertoire of the L1 and some skills we aim to bolster or refine.

 I’m a current Judge; does this mean I am employee of Judge Academy now?

 Definitely not.
-We are a training and accreditation service, not an employer or a staffing agency.
+We are a support and accreditation service, not an employer or a staffing agency.
 Event organizers and Judges will be able to find each other on our site, but all employment arrangements will be private and between them.